sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

     "test:coverage": "jest --coverage"
   },
   "jest": {
+    "setupFiles": ["whatwg-fetch"],
-    "setupFilesAfterEnv": [
+    "setupFilesAfterEnv": ["@testing-library/jest-dom/extend-expect"],
-      "@testing-library/jest-dom/extend-expect",
-      "<rootDir>/src/setupTests.js"
-    ]
+    "testEnvironment": "jest-environment-jsdom"
   }
 }
 ```

+The `setupFiles` option tells Jest to load `whatwg-fetch`, otherwise any call to the `fetch()` will fail.

-The `setupFilesAfterEnv` option tells Jest to load `jest-dom` matchers and the location of our setup file.
+The `setupFilesAfterEnv` option tells Jest to load `jest-dom` matchers.

+The `testEnvironment` option tells Jest to load `jest-environment-jsdom` that adds support for browser APIs.

-**Tip:** Two ESLint plugins [eslint-plugin-testing-library](https://github.com/testing-library/eslint-plugin-testing-library) and [eslint-plugin-jest-dom](https://github.com/testing-library/eslint-plugin-jest-dom) helps to avoid common mistakes when using Testing Library.
+**Tip:** Two ESLint plugins [eslint-plugin-testing-library](https://github.com/testing-library/eslint-plugin-testing-library) and [eslint-plugin-jest-dom](https://github.com/testing-library/eslint-plugin-jest-dom) helps to avoid common mistakes when using the Testing Library.
 Many of their rules are fixable.

 ### Creating our first test